joajfreitas/fcp-core/README.md

 | c    |             |                  |      |       |                          |                            |                 |
 | cpp  |      ✅     |         ❌       |   ✅ |       |             ❌           |              ❌            |        ❌       |

- * Flat struct
- * Composite struct
- * Enums
- * Arrays of base types and composed types
- * Suppport for any signed integer between 1 and 64 bits
- * Support for any unsigned integer between 1 and 64 bits
- * Support for 32 and 64 bit floats

 ### Can bus

 |      | Frame id | Device designation | Bus designation | Big endian | Muxes |